Sathwik-Anumala/gradle-app/README.md

 And then visit http://localhost:8080 in your browser.

 Testing changes once more and again and again
-This time should work and one last time
+This time should work and one last time hopefully